jjustinyyang/cse15l-lab-reports/report3/lab-report-3.md

 `grep [<list or range of letters>] <path/to/file>`
 ---

-I created a text file containing all the paths with file names containing "WhereToGo" for easier demonstrating this command line option with examples.
+This command line option provide us to search for multiple letters in a file if we put them into a list.
+There are two choices, either look for individual letters or ranges of letters.
 I stick to [<list of letters>] for my examples, such as [aeiou].
 While it can also be [<range of letters>], like [a-e], which search for a, b, c, d, and e.
 However, it is hard to find a range of letter using the text file as the path contains most of the letters and I don't want it to return every line.

+I created a text file containing all the paths with file names containing "WhereToGo" for easier demonstrating this command line option with examples.

 Example 1: